 In 2012 Laura joined the Nederlands Kamerorkest as sub-leader second Violin.
 Furthermore she's a regular guest leader with other orchestras and ensembles.

 With her own series 'Close–up Classics' Laura creates chamber music concerts at special venues.
-In 2020 these concerts have been launched as the anderhalvemeterconcerten.nl for a period of time when the 1,5 meter distance was introduced due to the pandemic.
+In 2020 these concerts were launched as the anderhalvemeterconcerten.nl for a period of time when the 1,5 meter distance was introduced due to the pandemic.

 Furthermore, she offers coaching to musicians who seek inspiration and further musical development.